 RHYNCHONEX® ATTRACTANTS KIT 90 DAYS

-Corrugated cardboard box with 120 units (20 packs of 6 units).
+Corrugated cardboard box of 120 units (20 packs of 6 units).

 Weight of the box: 9,40 kg.